 Although individuals most commonly question the potential value of their case, it is the most challenging answer to provide.
 The circumstances of each individual case are unique, requiring careful consideration of multiple factors to determine the value of the claim.
 However, when valuing a compensation claim, some common considerations include:

 - Your loved one’s loss of earning potential

 - Costs of funeral expenses

 - Loss of affection

 - Loss of companionship

 Shortly after the death of a loved one, insurance representatives will likely call surviving family members in an attempt to discuss settling their claim.
-Some may be attracted to the possibility of a quick resolution of their claim so that they can begin to move forward with their lives.
-However, insurance companies always begin settlement negotiations with an offer that is insufficient to cover the full extent of the impacts of a loss.
+Some may be attracted to the possibility of a quick resolution so that they can begin to move forward with their lives.
+However, insurance companies often begin settlement negotiations with an offer that is insufficient to cover the full extent of the impacts of a loss.

 After filing a wrongful death claim, families must begin to gather evidence to demonstrate that another’s negligence caused their loved one’s death.
 Families must show that:

 - The negligent party owed your loved one a duty of care;